mikejbanta/RallyAppLegal/Privacy_Policy.md

 - Your role (admin/owner/member) in Rally Teams

 **What We Don't Share:**
-- Your phone number (never displayed to other users)
 - Your contact list
 - Events you haven't been invited to
 - Messages in events you're not part of